 Where we ask for evidence of the address from which a child would attend school, this would usually be the exchange of contracts from a solicitor for a house purchase or a signed copy of a minimum of a six-month formal tenancy agreement from a letting agency.
 An address change due to a move to live with family or friends will not be considered until the move has taken place and suitable proof of residency has been obtained.
 Proof that a move from the previous address has taken place may also be required e.g. proof of the house sale, a tenancy agreement showing the end date of the tenancy or a notice to quit from the landlord.
-The Governing Body reserve the right to seek further documentary evidence to support a claim of residence.
+The Governing Body reserves the right to seek further documentary evidence to support a claim of residence.
 A representative of the Governing Body may carry out a home visit/s without prior notice to verify a pupil's home address.
 We recognise that some families may be unable to provide this, for example, where a house move is a very short notice or where a family is escaping domestic violence.
 If you cannot provide this evidence, please contact us.
 We do not intend to penalise families where there is a genuine reason why the usual evidence cannot be provided.

 Where shared residence arrangements are in place and it is necessary to determine the home address, each parent may be required to write to the Governing Body and inform them of the number of days each week the child spends with them.
-Where the child spends equal time with both parents the Governing Body may ask for additional information including evidence of which parent/carer is in receipt of child benefit, and/or the name of the GP surgery at which the child is registered.
+Where the child spends equal time with both parents the Governing Body may ask for additional information including evidence of which parent/carer is in receipt of child benefit, and/or the name of the GP surgery at which the child is registered at the point of application.

-6.11 Children with a Statement of Special Educational Needs or an Education, Health and Care Plan
+6.7 Children with an Education, Health and Care Plan

-Children with Statements of Special Educational Needs or Education, Health and Care Plans (EHCP) are admitted to school in accordance with a separate process administered by the Local Authority (LA) in whose area the child lives.
-The governors must always admit a child whose Statement or EHC plan names The Castle School.
+Children with Education, Health and Care Plans (EHCP) are admitted to school in accordance with a separate process administered by the Local Authority (LA) in whose area the child lives.
+The governors must always admit a child whose EHC plan names The Castle School.

-6.12 Withdrawing an Allocated Place
+6.8 Withdrawing an Allocated Place